-As of July 29, 2024, the Company's common shares are listed for trading on the TSX Venture Exchange ("TSX.V") under the symbol "RUA" and have been delisted from the Canadian Securities Exchange.
+As of July 29, 2024, the Company's common shares were listed for trading on the TSX Venture Exchange ("TSX.V") under the symbol "RUA" and have been delisted from the Canadian Securities Exchange.
 The Company's common shares are also listed on the OTCQB under the symbol "NZAUF."

-Rua is led by a board of directors and executive management team with a demonstrated track record of creating value through building gold mining companies, by both, organic growth and M&A. The Company completed the reverse takeover Transaction on February 27, 2024 and in a short time thereafter, set in place the foundations for growth with the OTCQB listing, TSX.V graduation, \$8,000,100 financing and a formative transaction, all discussed in further detail in this MD&A.
+Rua is led by a board of directors and executive management team with a demonstrated track record of creating value through building gold mining companies, by both organic and non-organic growth.
+The Company completed a reverse takeover transaction on February 27, 2024, and in a short time thereafter, set in place the foundations for growth with the OTCQB listing, TSX.V graduation, \$8,000,100 financing and a formative transaction for the purchase of Reefton Resources Pty Limited ("Reefton Resources"), a wholly owned subsidiary of Siren Gold Ltd. ("Siren"), all discussed in further detail in this MD&A.

-The Company's strategy is to focus on its two New Zealand high grade gold projects with the aim of creating value through investing in near and undermine drill program, identifying greenfield opportunities and executing on accretive acquisitions.
-Rua Gold's first acquisition in New Zealand was announced in July 2024 and looks to bring scale to the already prospective Reefton Project on the South Island of New Zealand.
+The Company's strategy is to focus on its two New Zealand high grade gold projects with the aim of creating value through investing in near mine drilling, identifying greenfield opportunities and executing on accretive acquisitions.
+Rua Gold's first acquisition in New Zealand looks to bring scale to the already prospective Reefton Project on the South Island of New Zealand.

-H1 2024 HIGHLIGHTS
+2024 HIGHLIGHTS

-- February March 2024: Completed a definitive agreement ("Business Combination Agreement") with Reefton Goldfields Inc. ("Reefton") and commenced trading under "RUA". - April 2024: Completed phase 1 of the exploration program with over 5,000 meters of drilling on the Pactolus target at the Reefton Project. - May 2024: Commenced the exploration program at the Glamorgan Project with magnetic geophysical surveys. - June 2024: Commenced trading on the OTCQB market under the symbol "NZAUF". - July 2024: Obtained a 5-year extension to permits and access agreements at the Reefton Project. - July 2024: Entered into a definitive share purchase agreement (the "Agreement") to acquire Reefton Resources Pty Limited ("RRL"), in order to triple the land package in the Reefton Goldfield. - July 2024: Filed a base shelf prospectus for the offering of common shares of up to \$25,000,000. - July 2024: Completed a public offering for aggregate gross proceeds of \$8,000,100 at a price of \$0.18 per common share.
+- February March 2024: Completed a definitive agreement ("Business Combination Agreement") with Reefton Goldfields Inc. ("Reefton") and commenced trading under "RUA". - April 2024: Completed phase 1 of the exploration program with over 5,000 meters of drilling on the Pactolus target at the Reefton Project. - May 2024: Commenced the exploration program at the Glamorgan Project with magnetic geophysical surveys. - June 2024: Commenced trading on the OTCQB market under the symbol "NZAUF". - July 2024: Obtained a 5-year extension to permits and access agreements at the Reefton Project. - July 2024: Entered into a definitive share purchase agreement (the "Agreement") to acquire Reefton Resources in order to triple the land package in the Reefton Goldfield. - July 2024: Filed a base shelf prospectus for the offering of common shares of up to \$25,000,000. - July 2024: Completed a public offering for aggregate gross proceeds of \$8,000,100 at a price of \$0.18 per common share. - July 2024: Commenced trading on the TSX.V under the symbol "RUA".

-Management's Discussion and Analysis For the three and six months ended June 30, 2024 and 2023 (Expressed in Canadian Dollars)
+Management's Discussion and Analysis For the three and nine months ended September 30, 2024 and 2023 (Expressed in Canadian Dollars)